Last Updated on

 If you’re an Arizona Medicare beneficiary requiring more thorough coverage than what’s available under Original Medicare, Part A and Part B, you may want to consider enrolling in a Medicare Advantage plan.
 Benefit details depend on the specific health insurance plan you choose and where in Arizona you live.

-As in other states, Medicare Advantage in Arizona is private health insurance.
-Medicare Advantage plans are required by law to offer at least the same benefits as Original Medicare.
-Medicare Advantage beneficiaries are covered through their individual health plans and not directly through Original Medicare.
+As in other states, Medicare Advantage in Arizona is available from private, Medicare-approved health insurance companies.
+Medicare Advantage plans are required by law to offer at least the same benefits as Original Medicare, Part A and Part B (except hospice care, which Part A covers).
+Medicare Advantage beneficiaries are covered through their individual health plans and not directly through Original Medicare (except for hospice care).

 To qualify for a Medicare Advantage plan, you need to:

 You can enroll in a Medicare Advantage plan during your Initial Coverage Election Period (ICEP):

 If you don’t sign up for Medicare Advantage during your ICEP, you can enroll in a Medicare Advantage plan during the Annual Election Period.
 It runs from October 15 to December 7 each year.
 You can add, switch, or drop Medicare Advantage plans during the Annual Election Period; your new coverage will start on January 1 of the following year.